webplatform/docs/html/elements/div/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|DIV is a generic container that has no semantic value other than the one that you give it via ID or Class.
 It can be used for a variety of purposes including the styling of common elements, or for grouping elements with common attributes.
-It’s use should be limited to those cases when no other semantic HTML is appropriate to the situation at hand (for example <section> or <nav>.) }}
+It’s use should be limited to those cases when no other semantic HTML is appropriate to the situation at hand (for example <section> or <nav>.)}}
 {{Markup_Element
 |DOM_interface=dom/HTMLDivElement
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
+|Language=HTML
 |Description=This example uses two '''DIV''' elements to align two sections of text differently.
 |Code=&lt;DIV&gt;
-This text represents a section.
+&lt;p&gt;This text represents a section.&lt;/p&gt;
 &lt;/DIV&gt;
 &lt;DIV ALIGN{{=}}CENTER&gt;
-This text represents another section, and its text is centered.
+&lt;p&gt;This text represents another section, and its text is centered.&lt;/p&gt;
 &lt;/DIV&gt;
 }}
 }}